BioMedLab-HM/biomed-iot/USER-MANUAL.md

 - Export the data from Grafana as a CSV file for download
 - Delete the data from the database again

-First have a look at the [schematic presentation of Biomed IoT](README.md#how-it-works).
+First have a look at the [schematic presentation of Biomed IoT in the README document](README.md#how-it-works).
 You will see how sensors, an optional gateway and the platform are linked together.
 Then come back to this user manual.

-## Content
+## Table of Content

 - [Registration and Login](#registration-and-login)
 - [Link Device to the Platform](#link-device-to-the-platform)